Francis Buchanan-Hamilton: Career in India

 Buchanan's early career was on board ships plying between England and Asia.
 The first few years were spent as surgeon aboard the Duke of Montrose sailing between Bombay and China under Captain Alexander Gray and later Captain Joseph Dorin.
 He then served on the Phoenix along the Coromandel Coast again under Captain Gray.
 In 1794, he served on the Rose, sailing from Portsmouth to Calcutta, and reaching Calcutta in September, he joined the Medical Service of the Bengal Presidency.
+He was also a superintendent of the Institution for Promoting the Natural History of India.
 Buchanan's training was ideal as a surgeon naturalist for a political mission to the Kingdom of Ava in Burma under Captain Symes (as replacement for the previously appointed surgeon Peter Cochrane).
 The Ava mission set sail on the Sea Horse and passed the Andaman Islands, Pegu, and Ava before returning to Calcutta.

 In 1799, after the defeat of Tipu Sultan and the fall of Mysore, he was asked to survey South India, resulting in A Journey from Madras through the Countries of Mysore, Canara and Malabar (1807).
 He also wrote An Account of the Kingdom of Nepal (1819).

 He conducted two surveys, the first of Mysore in 1800 and the second of Bengal in 1807–14.
 From 1803 to 1804, he was surgeon to the governor general of India Lord Wellesley in Calcutta, where he also organized a zoo that was to become the Calcutta Alipore Zoo.
 In 1804, he was in charge of the Institution for Promoting the Natural History of India founded by Wellesley at Barrackpore.

 From 1807 to 1814, under the instructions of the government of Bengal, he made a comprehensive survey of the areas within the jurisdiction of the British East India Company.
 He was asked to report on topography, history, antiquities, the condition of the inhabitants, religion, natural productions (particularly fisheries, forests, mines, and quarries), agriculture (covering vegetables, implements, manure, floods, domestic animals, fences, farms, and landed property, fine and common arts, and commerce (exports and imports, weights and measures, and conveyance of goods).
-His conclusions are reported in a series of treatises that are retained in major United Kingdom libraries; many have been reissued in modern editions.
+He was accompanied on this survey by Bharat Singh, an accomplished botanical collector.
+Buchanan's conclusions are reported in a series of treatises that are retained in major United Kingdom libraries; many have been reissued in modern editions.
 They include an important work on Indian fish species, entitled An account of the fishes found in the river Ganges and its branches (1822), which describes over 100 species not formerly recognised scientifically.